Our favorite local dining attractions (names connect to website):

 Alpine road, right, to Portola Road, right.

 Set in the redwoods nearby along Portola Road, a local favorite with beautiful outdoor dining and a diverse menu, great wine list.
+Dine in the redwoods!
+Memorable.
+We are regulars.

 Very fine dining;,prix-fix multi-course dining with caviar choices, and a treat.
 Yet, there is a pub menu option, so you can still get a couple of great cheeseburgers and a bottle of Caymus Cabernet for under $650.